MananTank/radioactive-state/README.md

 }

 // when increment is called, you would get this logs:
 // before: 0
 // after: 0

-// this happens to reference type data as well
+// same thing happens no matter what data type you are using - reference type or value type
 ```

 <a href='https://codesandbox.io/s/usestate-s-state-is-not-always-fresh-pfzpw?file=/src/App.js' target='_black'>
-Open in CodeSanbox
+Live Demo
 </a>

 <br/>